 Changes to Product Portfolio.
 In recent years, we have improved our profitability by eliminating lower-margin products from our portfolio and focusing on more profitable products with a broader appeal in different markets.
-We launched our $FAGE^{\circledast}$ Fruyo[®] yogurt brand, a strained yogurt with fruit pieces blended in that is available in several fruit flavors in non-fat, low-fat and full-fat varieties, to respond to consumer demand for thicker and tastier fruit yogurt.
+In 2019, responding to consumers looking for tasty low-sugar yogurt options, we introduced the TruBlend® line, which is a low-fat blended Greek strained yogurt produced in eight flavor varieties all of which contain no added sugar and no sweeteners.
+We also introduced in 2019 FAGE Sour Cream, which is an all-natural non-GMO sour cream.
 We plan to continue to evaluate our product line with a view towards focusing on higher-margin products.

 Prices for Raw Materials and Other Manufacturing Costs.
 The price of cow's milk and many of our other raw materials have fluctuated significantly in recent years due to the high volatility of the prices of commodities and energy internationally.
-For example, the prices of milk collected in the U.S. market and used for the U.S. yogurt facility increased by 18.2% comparing the years ended December 31, 2018 and 2017, and the prices of milk used for the Greek facilities decreased by 19.3% comparing the years ended December 31, 2018 and 2017.
+For example, the prices of milk collected in the U.S. market and used for the U.S. yogurt facility increased by 13.1% comparing the years ended December 31, 2019 and 2018, and the prices of milk used for the Greek facilities increased by 30.4% comparing the years ended December 31, 2019 and 2018.
 We have also sought to manage our payroll costs and maintain production in areas with lower labor costs.
 In the future, we will seek to continue to purchase raw materials at cost-effective prices in order to remain profitable.
 See "Business-Suppliers and Raw Materials".